Lulhuuu/modulogit/README.md

 Meu primeiro sistema no git.
-(Alterado e atualizado :D)